brochhagen/nlpupf/material/2023q2/session04/next-session.md

 ### Optional

 There is one topic you could introduce next week.
 This would count toward your in-class participation grade.
 If you want to present one of them, announce this on this week's forum on Aula Global.
-In this way, others will know that the topic is already taken.
+In this way others will know that the topic is already taken.

-  1. Explain matrix and vector multiplication through brief examples and exercises (5-20 minutes)
+  1. Explain matrix and vector multiplication through brief examples and exercises